Act now to protect Montana’s streams!

 - It’s bad science, imposing arbitrary guidelines for water use in a state with complex hydrology and already over-allocated streams

-This bill passed the house and is now being heard by the Senate Natural Resources Committee.
+This bill passed the house and is now being heard by the Senate Natural Resources Committee on March 22.
 Please take one of these actions today:

 - E-MAIL your Senator and – tell them to vote NO on HB 339.